The Pennsic Survival Guide

 Pennsic gets interesting weather, to say the least.
 Blistering hot, Howling thunderstorms, Cold snaps, Floods, Dust- and Sand-storms, you name it.

 Sturdy stakes are your friend.
 So are over-tarps.
 If you have a tent with cheesy wire or plastic stakes, ditch them.
 Go to a hardware store and get 10” to 12” landscaping-timber spikes.
+Some sporting-goods vendors now have spike-type stakes, in the camping section.
 Dog screws are also good – buy 'em online for $2 or $3 each, NOT in the camping section for $8 each.

 Nylon vs Canvas: